 Students learn how to identify plants that are important to deer as well as how to preserve these plants and create a collection.

-Students learn how to use tools that biologists use in the field like radio telemetry.
+Students learn how to use tools that biologists use in the field such as radio telemetry, drop nets, and more.

 RANGE TIME